 Query-based Export

-The Contentstack CLI Query Export Plugin gives you full control to export only what you need, specific content types and their dependencies using queries.
+The Contentstack CLI Query Export Plugin gives you complete control over exporting specific content types and their dependencies using queries.

 The Query-based Export plugin lets you perform the following operations in Contentstack CLI: